 Peer support or groups can be an amazing & helpful opportunity to ask questions in a safe, welcoming space & connect with others with shared lived experience.

 We hope this booklet will help support your unique journey, in whatever form it may take.

 Nicola Hare (she/her)

 Interested in printed copies of this resource booklet for yourself, your supporters, or your community organization?
-Questions / Suggestions / Feedback?
-Please reach out - we'd love to hear from you!
-Email firstname.lastname@example.org
+Reach out to firstname.lastname@example.org.

 Are you a local health care practitioner?
 We warmly invite you to explore the practitioner tools & resources page >

 This resource has been created through the Kootenay Boundary Shared Care Gender-Affirming Care project with the funding & support the Shared Care Committee, a joint committee of Doctors of BC & the BC Ministry of Health.